 Signs and Symptoms of Varicose Veins

 Can you see bulging veins or spider veins on your legs?
-If not, you probably wonder it is possible do detect varicose veins before they start bulging on your legs?
+If not, you probably wonder if it's possible to detect varicose veins before they start bulging on your legs.

 Some people will never develop visible varicosities.
-They will have eczema, brown discolorations on lower legs and open ulcer yet still will not have visible varicose veins!
+They will have eczema, itchy skin, brown discolorations on lower legs and open ulcer yet still will not have visible varicose veins!